AntennaHouse/moby-dick/README.md

 Copyright 2020-2021 Antenna House

+### XSLT

+XSLT files are licensed under the Apache License:

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at